laymonage/content/palates/music.md

 So I figured, why not just put whatever's on my Spotify here, and let people decide for themselves?

+## Top tracks

+If you'd like to know what I've been listening to lately, you can see my "top tracks" on Spotify.
+This covers the songs I listen to the most, in specific periods of time.
+It's only a small part of my library, so don't use this to judge my music taste!

+<CTA href="/palates/music/top/tracks/short" className="ml-auto">See my top tracks</CTA>

 ## Albums

 When listening to music, I tend to listen to whole albums from start to finish.